-My research encompasses ethnicity, political behavior, and governance outcomes.
+My research encompasses comparative race and ethnic politics, public opinion, and governance outcomes.
 The research agenda is centered on South Asia.
 While I am methodologically pluralistic, I rely on experimental methods – particularly field and survey experiments, complemented with quantitative techniques.
 Below are some of the projects I’m working on right now.
-Feel free to contact me for more details, including abstracts and texts of the working papers.
+Feel free to contact me for more details, including abstracts and texts of the projects.

 1. Misinformation through Social Networks, Political Behavior, and Good Governance